A brake is a device which slows down and stops the motion of a rotating shaft within a certain time, depending on the entity of the mass to be braked.

 We produce the following types of brakes:

-- Multiple disc (or multidisc) – chiefly designed for use in oil baths or low speed dry applications;
+– Multiple disc (or multidisc) – designed mainly for use in oil baths or low-medium speed dry applications;

 – Single disc – used only dry.

 – Caliper brakes – when the mass to be braked requires large discs; the modular versions have one or more calipers operated simultaneously or separately.

 The control can be manual, hydraulic, pneumatic or electromagnetic.

 – spring released when the control generates the necessary braking effect.

 – spring applied when braking is achieved without control, which causes the brake to disengage.
 These are mainly used as safety or holding brakes.